up42/docs/source/up42-blocks/data/pleiades-dimap.rst

 Block type: ``DATA``

-This block provides pansharpened Pleiades HR imagery clipped to all tiles intersecting a given bounding box or AOI on a given zoom level.
-The part of the image that does not intersect with these tiles will be black.
-The block outputs a single GeoTIFF file and will store the AOI within the output feature geometry.
+This block provides Pleiades HR imagery intersecting a given bounding box or AOI.
+The block outputs a DIMAP file and will store the AOI within the output feature geometry.

-The available output bands of the Pleiades block are: red, green, blue.
+The available output bands of the Pleiades block are: panchromatic, red, green, blue and near infrared.
 Pansharpened Pleiades HR imagery has a spatial resolution of 0.5x0.5m.
+The multispectral bands have a resolution of 2x2m.

 Supported parameters
 --------------------